What Got You Here Won’t Get You There: How Successful People Become Even More Successful

 There are good tips for organisation leaders too.

 Example: Some people in your team can’t change, leave them alone.
-Also the need for candour, transparency and honesty.
+Also the need for candor, transparency and honesty.

 Why should you read the book: To improve ourselves and our teams.
 To understand what could be holding us back and honestly assess our blind spots.